notreux/slash-command-discord.js/README.md

 # Module Methods

-post(client Client): With this method you create or update the commands created.
+<promise> post(client Client): With this method you create or update the commands created.

 getPostedCommands(client Client, snowflake guildId [Optional]): returns an array with all the commands created and usable for the user.